 A History Lesson.
 The Trans-Atlantic slave trade lasted worldwide for 400 years (15th-19th), similar to the same time Israel was enslaved by the Egyptians—that should give you a clue as to who the blacks in America really are.
 American Chattel slavery started in 1619 and ended on June 19th, 1865 (briefly celebrated by freemen calling it “Juneteenth“).

-The 254-year-old system that built America’s greatness and enriched so many was brought to an end through Abolitionists, the Civil War (1861-1865), republican president, Abraham Lincoln’s signing of the Emancipation Proclamation in 1863 and the 13th Amendment.
+The 254-year-old system that built America’s greatness and enriched so many was brought to an end through Abolitionists, the Civil War (1861-1865), the republican president, Abraham Lincoln’s signing of the Emancipation Proclamation in 1863 and the 13th Amendment.
+President Lincoln said,

 I have always hated slavery, I think as much as any Abolitionist.
 I have been an Old Line Whig.
 I have always hated it, but I have always been quiet about it until this new era of the introduction of the Nebraska Bill began.
 I always believed that everybody was against it, and that it was in course of ultimate extinction.

 White-washed history would like us to believe that Lincoln and other white people just up and got a conscience, became moral, even fought a war for the freedom of blacks and finally liberated black people from enslavement—but that’s not how it actually happened.

 It all started in the northern states of America.
 They were the first to abolish slavery because black people demanded it.
 The brainwashing was wearing off and they began to wake up, not only to the sheer pain of it but the total immorality of it—I believe this was God’s doing.

 Slaves were circulating poetry and “slave narratives” proclaiming the immorality of chattel slavery.
 This call for morality against a criminal system that built America touched the consciences of whites in the north.